 2. BRAND PROTECTION

-Brand protection is necessary for most small businesses.
-Imagine this – you start a taco restaurant on the main drag of Greenwood} called “Tommy Tequila’s Good Eats” and you spend decades establishing your reputation.
-But you don’t take steps to federally register your trademark for “Tommy Tequila’s Good Eats”.
-Life can be a gamble sometimes.
-You end up in Vegas and find out that your restaurant has the same name as a brand new diner on The Strip.
-Without federal trademark protection, you are limited when it comes to enforcement and protection, meaning there’s little you could do to stop the Vegas pub from using your name.
-An even more common – and still frustrating – situation is what to do if your name brand logo was federally protected by a third party before you started using yours.
+Most small businesses need to protect their brands.
+Imagine this – you start a burger restaurant on the main drag of Greenwood} called “Tommy Tequila’s Good Eats” and you spend decades building your reputation.
+Your customers know your business and know your brand, but you don’t federally register your brand’s name.
+Then, you happen to go to Vegas for the weekend, and you find a brand new restaurant with the same exact name as your business.
+Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas restaurant is across state lines.
+An even more common – and still hard – situation is what to do if your name brand slogan was federally protected by a third party before you started using yours.

 3. INFRINGEMENT STRATEGY.

-Make sure you have a strategy in place to protect your name if someone infringes your brand.
-There may be cases where businesses infringe on your brand without realizing it.
-In some cases, the infringer will stop when a law firm sends a letter demanding that they stop.
+Make sure you have a plan in place to protect your name if someone infringes your brand.
+There may be cases where others infringe on your brand without realizing it.
+In some cases, the infringer will stop when a lawyer sends a letter demanding that they stop.
 In other cases, where the infringer is intentionally and maliciously infringing your brand, you need to be prepared to take steps to fight them.
-You might need to file a lawsuit for a temporary injunction and/or permanent injunction to stop the infringer.
-You can try to recover lost profits as well.
+A federal lawsuit could be necessary to get a temporary and permanent injunction to stop the infringer.
+You can also try to recover damages including lost profits.

-Trademark Lawyer Brian Russ is Here to Serve Greenwood} Businesses
+Trademark Lawyer Brian Russ is Excited to Serve Greenwood} Businesses

-The answer is easy – contactconnect with} Brian Russ Law, Inc. today.
+The answer is easy – callconnect with} Brian Russ Law, Inc. today.
 We’re fielding calls from potential new clients every day.
-Having an lawyer on your team to protect your logo can help you avoid costly mistakes and give you invaluable peace of mind.
+Having an lawyer on your team to protect your name can help you avoid costly mistakes and give you invaluable peace of mind.